 The Tax Cuts and Jobs Act that took effect in December 2017 made big changes to the U.S. tax code.

 The tax reform means two things for you.

 1. Some of the tax breaks you might have taken advantage of in the past are gone.

-2. There may be some new tax breaks you can use when preparing for 2018 taxes.
+2. There may be some new tax breaks you can use when preparing your taxes.

 And don’t forget, when it’s time to file, Credit Karma Tax® can walk you through your return step by step and help you find ways to maximize your refund along the way.

 Christina Taylor is senior manager of tax operations for Credit Karma Tax®.
 She has more than a dozen years of experience in tax, accounting and business operations.
 Christina founded her own accounting consultancy and managed it for more than six years.
 She co-developed an online DIY tax-preparation product, serving as chief operating officer for seven years.
 She is the current treasurer of the National Association of Computerized Tax Processors and holds a bachelor’s in business administration/accounting from Baker College and an MBA from Meredith College.
 You can find her on LinkedIn.